Brian Peckford: Politics

-Mines and Energy Minister
+Minister of Mines and Energy

 Peckford was appointed Minister of Mines and Energy on September 9, 1976, replacing John Crosbie who was leaving provincial politics to run federally.
 The offshore oil industry was seen as a bright spot in the economic outlook for the province.
 As the minister responsible Peckford fought hard for provincial control over the emerging industry.
 Oil companies suspended offshore drilling in 1977 in protest, but after some compromises were made the oil companies eventually accepted the Newfoundland terms, which aimed to maximize local economic benefits and minimize social and environmental disruption.
 Oil companies would start drilling once again in 1978 under the province's term.
 One of the terms arranged was that oil companies would be responsible for paying the cost of training local people to work in the industry.
 The companies had the choice of spending the money themselves on training and researching or paying it into the provincial treasury.
 Peckford said he pushed for these terms with oil companies after seeing resource give aways in the mining sector as well as the Upper Churchill Falls hydroelectric deal.
 While Peckford was able to negotiate an agreement with oil companies over drilling in the continental shelf, the province was engaged in ownership dispute with the federal Liberal government over offshore petroleum resources.
-However, this dispute was not settled until after Peckford became premier.
+This dispute was settled after Peckford became premier.